RHEcosystemAppEng/NeMo-Microservices/README.md

 ## Storage requirements

 Plan and allocate persistent storage for the following.
-Default sizes are from the Helm chart values; adjust in `values.yaml` (or `values.yaml.sample`) as needed.
+Default sizes are from the Helm chart values; adjust in `values.yaml` as needed.

 | Component | Purpose | Default size | Notes |
 |-----------|---------|--------------|--------|